aaronhan223/aaronhan223.github.io/_pages/cv.md

   * Researched on text style transfer on small and unbalanced dataset.
 Implemented a Bayesian task adaptive meta learning algorithm to fine-tune pre-trained language models

 * Summer 2018: Applied Scientist Intern, CognitiveScale
-  * Researched and implemented novel session-based recommendation algorithms and achieved a mean reciprocal rank of 0.34 on ACM RecSys 2015 dataset compared with 0.31 from state-of-the-art
+  * Implemented session-based recommendation algorithms and achieved state-of-the-art performance
-  * Lead a team project of 5 interns to research ``Ethical AI'' and pitched a business idea to company executives, incorporated machine learning fairness and ethical standards in a debt risk analysis project for a large hospital client
+  * Lead a team project of 5 interns to research ``Ethical AI'' and pitched a business idea to company

 Skills
 ======